h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

  - Sparkling Water Distribution SUBST_SW_VERSION
  - Kubernetes Cluster
  - Apache Spark SUBST_SPARK_VERSION
+ - Dynamic Allocation is disabled in Spark
+ - Pass ``spark.scheduler.minRegisteredResourcesRatio=1`` to your Spark config

 To start Sparkling Water on Kubernetes, the steps are: